johnosbb/Artificial-intelligence/IOT/preventative_maintenance/markdown/embeddedAI.md

 max        644.530000
 ```

-we can see that the data has a mean value of __642.680934__ and a standard deviation of __0.500053__.
+We can see that the data has a mean value of __642.680934__ and a standard deviation of __0.500053__.
 We can also see the data for the first, second and third quartiles.
 The 25% value (__642.325000__) is the first quartile.
 This is the value below which 25% of the data falls.
 This offers us our first insight into the data our sensor is collecting.

 We can also test the data to see how closely it follows a normal distribution.